cal-weng/Terminus-docs/docs/developer/contribute/snowinning/concepts.md

   > Holders are entities that have one or more verifiable credentials in their possession.
 Holders are also the entities that submit proofs to Verifiers to satisfy the requirements described in a Presentation Definition.

   In the above example, the holder is Alice.
-Alice manages her Verifiable Credentials (VCs) using TermiPass.
+Alice manages her Verifiable Credentials (VCs) using LarePass.

 - Verifier